skaplanhex/TODO/PLT_TODO.md

     + Enact stricter definition of 3-fold coincidence, namely:
         + All 3 planes fired PLUS having a hit in ROC0 that points to the beamspot with some precision
     + Possibly repeat analysis for multiple beamspot scenarios and various definitions for what it means to 'point to the beamspot'
+    + **NEED TO FIX HOW PILEUP IS MIXED INTO NORMAL EVENTS!**
+        + While looping over "main" events:
+            + **Option 1:** Have a text file with hit information.
+For each event, loop over nPU events in the text file and add these hits to the vector of hits from the main event
+            + **Option 2:** Store hit information in a root tree instead of a text file
+            + I think I'm going with Option 2, seems like the best option.
+This way, I think I can get PU events randomly (which is what I needed in the first place)
     + **Fix the error bars on the 3 fold coincidence plots**
     + **Plot 3 fold coincidence rate without cylinder constraint**
     + **Plot 3 fold coincidence rate where ROC0 hit does NOT match to the cylinder**
     + **Plot rMin going way out in r so that there is no overflow (with x-axis on log scale)**
     + **For all 3 fold coincidence plots: Don't use L option when drawing, do linear fit instead!!!**
+    +
 + Make sure the alignment file makes sense
 + Fit mustache from muon gun to get handle on accidentals:
     + More specifically need to generate muons with energy distribution from minBias, not just flat